khan-tahir/khan-tahir/README.md

 🚀 Aspiring Engineer, I'm passionate about crafting intelligent systems and exploring the infinite possibilities technology offers.

-💻 Whether it's crunching numbers, developing AI algorithms, or tinkering with robotics marvels, you'll find it here.
+💻 Whether it's crunching numbers, developing AI algorithms, or tinkering with marvels, you'll find it here.
 Let's connect, collaborate, and shape the future of tech together!

 📫 Reach out on [LinkedIn](www.linkedin.com/in/khan-tahir).
 Happy coding! 🚀